Editor choice

 What cartridge upgrade should I buy first?

-If your deck has an AT-VM95E (AT-LP120XUSB), the VM95ML stylus at $159 is the first meaningful upgrade same body, better stylus, no re-alignment.
-The AT-VM95E uses a 0.3 x 0.7 mil elliptical stylus, and the upgrade path extends all the way to a Shibata tip without replacing the cartridge body.
+If your deck has an AT-VM95E (AT-LP120XUSB), the VM95ML stylus at $159 is the first meaningful upgrade — same body, better stylus, no re-alignment.
+The upgrade path extends all the way to a Shibata tip without replacing the cartridge body.
 If your deck has an Ortofon 2M Red, the 2M Blue stylus fits the same body for around $100.
+See the best turntable cartridges guide for the full upgrade path.

 How long do turntables last?